juliancarlomagbuhat/TextVenture/README.md

 ## 🙏 Acknowledgement

-- **Almighty God** – for wisdom, guidance, and strength
+- To Almighty God, for giving the developers knowledge, wisdom, and courage to have the strength to develop the system.
-- **Sir Emman** – for continuous support and encouragement
+- To Sir Emman, for his unwavering support, guidance, and encouragement for the development of the system.
-- **Family & Friends** – for patience, motivation, and support throughout development
+- To our family and friends, for their continuous support, patience, and motivation.
+Their words of encouragement and understanding pushed us to persevere and finish this project.

 ---